atomify/atomify-css/README.md

 Using [Rework](https://github.com/reworkcss/rework) for CSS and [less](https://github.com/less/less.js) for LESS, atomify-css brings a [dependency graph to your CSS](http://techwraith.com/your-css-needs-a-dependency-graph-too.html).

-### Default Rework plugins
+### Default plugins

  * [rework-npm](https://github.com/conradz/rework-npm) - Brings Node's resolve behavior to CSS, making `@import` work like `require()` (e.g. named modules)
  * [rework-vars](https://github.com/reworkcss/rework-vars) - Provides W3C-style CSS variables syntax for CSS files
  * [npm-less](https://github.com/Raynos/npm-less) - Adds support for Node-style resolution, making `@import` work like `require()` for LESS files.
+ * [node-sass](https://github.com/andrew/node-sass) - Adds basic SASS support.

 ## API

 In its default form, atomify-css takes an `opts` object and a `callback` function.

-While you may use atomify-css with CSS or LESS, you cannot combine the two at this time. atomify-css determines which technology you are using by examining the file extension of the entry file you provide.
+While you may use atomify-css with CSS, LESS, or SASS, there are some limitations to how you can combine them. atomify-css determines which technology you are using based on the file extension of your entry file.
+At this time the only mixing supported is that the SASS workflow can `@import` plain CSS files.

+The workaround for this limitation is to preprocess everything to CSS before passing to atomify-css.

 ### opts